Why backup your iPhone?

 Takeaways

-As you can see, it's super important to regularly backup your iPhone - but it's easy to do, right?
+As you can see, it's super important to regularly back up your iPhone - but it's easy to do, right?

 You now have a choice of easy backup methods under your belt.